EdlinOrg/teambox-bugtracker-bridge/README.md

 where XXXXX is the id of the corresponding task in Mantis

-For each comment that has been transferred to/from Mantis, the comment in Teambox is prepended with "(mt:XXXXX, YYYY - hash:ZZZ)"
+For each comment that has been transferred to/from Mantis, the comment in Teambox is prepended with

+"(mt:XXXXX, YYYY - hash:ZZZ)"

 where

-* XXXX is the id of the correpsonding note in Mantis
+* XXXXX is the id of the correpsonding note in Mantis
-* AAAA is the name of the user in Mantis (either fullname, or not available, the username)
+* YYYY is the name of the user in Mantis (either fullname, or not available, the username)
 * ZZZ is the a calculated hash of the text in mantis.
 This hash is used to determine if a note has been updated

 When a task is marked as completed in mantis, a comment is added to that task in Teambox, with the content